·

 2. Dunedin Causeway

-Pro tip: go earlier in the morning, because you’ll have a better chance of seeing dolphins!
+Pro tip: Go earlier in the morning, because you’ll have a better chance of seeing dolphins!

 several brightly covered kayaks from Sail Honeymoon at the Dunedin Causeway